QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	sharedLibFilePath = fullfile(libSearchDirectory, sharedLibFiles(1).name);
 	fprintf('Using DLL file: %s\n', sharedLibFilePath);

-	% create an object of the class 'QBladeLibrary' that contains all interface
+	% Create an object of the class 'QBladeLibrary' that contains the API QBLADE = QBladeLibrary(sharedLibFilePath);
-	% functions
-	QBLIB = QBladeLibrary(sharedLibFilePath);

-	QBLIB.createInstance(1,32);
+	QBLADE.createInstance(1,32);

-	% since matlab is unable to display the console output from the library, we
+	% Since matlab is unable to display the console output from the library, we
-	% store the output in a log file QBLIB.setLogFile('./LogFile.txt')
+	% store the output in a log file QBLADE.setLogFile(fullfile('.', 'LogFile.txt'))

-	QBLIB.loadProject('NREL_5MW_Sample.qpr')

-	QBLIB.initializeSimulation()
+	QBLADE.loadProject('NREL_5MW_Sample.qpr')

+	QBLADE.initializeSimulation()

 	number_of_timesteps = 500;